ucb-stat133/stat133-fall-2019/README.md

 ## 6. Data Visualization

 - :card_index: __Dates__: Sep 30-Oct 04
-- :speech_balloon: __Topics__: Paraprhasing the old saying "a graphic is word a thousand numbers".
+- :speech_balloon: __Topics__: Paraphrasing the old saying "a graphic is word a thousand numbers".
 No other means of data representation allows us to understand data than visual displays.
 But in order to make good graphics we need to learn the fundamental concepts for data visualization.
 - :pencil: __Notes__:
     + [Datavis: Classic Examples](slides/stat133-26-datavis-classic-examples.pdf) and [Introduction](slides/stat133-27-datavis-intro.pdf)
     + [Datavis: Encoding Data in Graphs](slides/stat133-28-encoding-data-in-graphs.pdf)